rahulgopinath/rahulgopinath.github.io/projects.md

 a simple MOP and word invocation through pattern matches.
 The rewrite in C also provides a simple reference counting GC.
 I later rewrote [V in Haskell](https://github.com/vrthra/v)

-[bibprolog](https://github.com/vrthra/bibprolog) is a simple swi-prolog based command line tool to query bibtex databases.
-It uses simple terminal based colouring to indicate relevant parts of bibtex entries queried.
+[bibprolog](https://github.com/vrthra/bibprolog) is a simple SWI-Prolog based command line tool to query Bibtex databases.
+It uses simple terminal based coloring to indicate relevant parts of Bibtex entries queried.

-[tdlogic](https://github.com/vrthra/tdlogic) is another gprolog based command line todo list manager.
-As with bibprolog, tdlogic also uses terminal colouring to indicate priorities and tags.
+[tdlogic](https://github.com/vrthra/tdlogic) is another GNU-Prolog based command line todo list manager.
+As with bibprolog, tdlogic also uses terminal coloring to indicate priorities and tags.

 [qbugs](https://github.com/vrthra/qbugs) is a simple command line interface written in Java to query Bugster, which was used in Sun Microsystems.
 Bugster was a Java swing application that had a horrible user interface.
 Qbugs had auto-completion, filtering, piping, and other conveniences.

-[trans](https://github.com/vrthra/trans) is a tiny little tcp proxy that can be used to debug TCP connections.
+[trans](https://github.com/vrthra/trans) is a tiny little TCP proxy that can be used to debug TCP connections.
 I wrote it to help me with my proxy work.

 I have also written a few small ruby daemons that are reasonably feature